Search

 This presentation will address the works of the Concordia University Research Chair in Critical Practices in Materials and Materiality and its affiliated laboratory, the Milieux Institute’s Speculative Life Biolab.
 Through research-creation that combines material and environmental science practices, the Chair draws on the transformative potential of residual, bio-inspired and bio-composed materials to examine the socio-environmental, aesthetic and political issues associated with material and cultural production.
 Through various projects, this presentation will examine how this art-science platform can encourage novel social uses of research-creation, and address the affective and effective aspects of materiality to foster the emergence of novel critical imaginaries.

-11:00 AM | Artistic Practices and Interaction Environments (in French)
+11:00 AM | Artistic Practices and Environments in Interaction

 Round table.
 Moderator: Aseman Sabet.